We Are ScotWays

 PATH OF THE MONTH

 Heritage Path of the Month.
-The Fish Road is our Heritage Path of the Month for October 2025, click here to view the details More about The Fish Road: Although the Fish Road runs to Little Garve, in the 1980s the A835 was realigned and now interrupts the south end of...
+Coffin Road, Bealach Eòrabhat, is our Heritage Path of the Month for November 2025, click here to view the details More about Coffin Road, Bealach Eòrabhat: Our route description is the opposite way to that which the coffin bearers would...